Tip #671: Make Better Hiring Decisions

 Hiring people is like making friends.
 Pick good ones, and they’ll enrich your life.
 Make bad choices, and they’ll bring you down.”
 Jason Fried

-In the past, hiring decisions were primarily based on a review of the candidates’ resumes and their references.
+In the past, we primarily based hiring decisions on a review of the candidates’ resumes and their references.
 Unfortunately, neither of those sources are completely reliable.
 Professional resume writers abound who can transform poor qualifications and/or experience into new and misleading statements.

 With regard to references, many companies limit a reference response to simple confirmation of the candidate’s employment.
-In addition, unless the hiring manager knows and trusts the reference, it is possible that the current manager may speak highly of an employee that s/he wants to leave the company.
+In addition, unless the hiring manager knows and trusts the reference, it is possible that the current manager may speak highly of an employee that they want to leave the company.

-Even if the resume and/or reference accurately confirm the candidate’s qualifications to perform the job, there are still two other criteria that must be considered in order to ensure the candidate is the best fit for the job.
+However, there are still two other criteria that must be considered in order to ensure the candidate is the best fit for the job:

 1. They are qualified for the job, based on past training and experience.